Dometrain/deep-dive-typescript/2-type-narrowing/2.5-in-operator-narrowing/readme.md

 }
 ```

-But TypeScript uses the `in` operator for type narrowing.
+But TypeScript also uses the `in` operator for type narrowing.
 You can use the `in` operator to safely check if a property exists on an object:

 ```ts
 type Car = {